 Children who have a seizure during a breath holding spell are not at more risk of getting a seizure disorder.

 When to Contact a Medical Professional

-    Call your doctor or nurse if you think your child is having breath holding spells.
+Call your health care provider if you think your child is having breath holding spells.

-    Call if your child's breath holding spells are getting worse or happening more often.
+Call your health care provider if your child's breath holding spells are getting worse or happening more often.

 Call 911 or your local emergency number if:

 - Your child stops breathing or has trouble breathing

 - Your child has seizures for more than one minute